One Hundred Coffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 - No direct contact with hot metal

-- Chaff is separated during roast
+- Chaff is separated during the roast

 - Common in home roasting setups